 - Organising your work so that you need the digger for the shortest time possible

 In some cases, it may work out cheaper to hire a digger with an operator.
 Although the rates for this are much higher, an experienced operator will get the work done more quickly and avoid any costly mistakes.

 What size of digger do I need to hire?

 You need to understand the sizes and capabilities of the digger you hire to make sure it is suitable for the job.
 In addition, you need to ensure it will fit onto the site.
 If you are unsure, contact a few hire companies and ask for their advice.
-They are very experienced and knowledgeable and will be able to answer any questions you have.
-It is essential that you know the capabilities of the machinery you hire otherwise you could end up damaging the machinery and losing your deposit.
+They should be experienced and knowledgeable with the ability to answer any questions you have.
+It is essential that you know the capabilities of the machinery your proposing to hire otherwise you could end up damaging the machinery and losing your deposit.

 Micro Diggers – Micro diggers are small and compact, usually around 72 cm wide, making them a great choice if you need to get them into small spaces such as back gardens.
 They can dig to a depth of around 2 metres and weigh about a tonne.
 Expect to pay around £75 per day to hire a micro digger or £250 for a week’s hire.